egrath/b3view/README.md

 ## Installation
 ### Windows
-* copy install.bat to your build directory if you are not using a release version.
+* If you are not using a release version, compile the program (see above) then copy install.bat to your build directory.
 * double-click install.bat (read any messages that appear then press a key to continue when prompted).
-* Associate the b3d file extension (and possibly other Irrlicht- compatible 3D mesh formats) with `%USERPROFILE%\Applications\b3view\b3view.exe` (right-click a b3d file, then Open With, show additional programs, then either paste that path or choose This PC, C:, Users, your username, Applications,
+* Associate the B3D file extension (and possibly other Irrlicht- compatible 3D mesh formats--X and OBJ are tested) with `%USERPROFILE%\Applications\b3view\b3view.exe` (right-click a b3d file, then Open With, show additional programs, then either paste that path or choose This PC, C:, Users, your username, Applications,